progit/progit/de/01-introduction/01-chapter1.markdown

 If you want to check your settings, you can use the `git config --list` command to list all the settings Git can find at that point:

-Wenn du deine Einstellungen überprüfen willst, kannst du den Befehl `git config --list` verwenden, um alle Einstellungen anzuzeigen, die Git an dieser Stelle (z.B. innerhalb eines bestimmten Projektes) bekannt sind:
+Wenn Du deine Einstellungen überprüfen willst, kannst Du den Befehl `git config --list` verwenden, um alle Einstellungen anzuzeigen, die Git an dieser Stelle (z.B. innerhalb eines bestimmten Projektes) bekannt sind:

 	$ git config --list
 	user.name=Scott Chacon